func0der/iac-workstation/README.md

 ansible-galaxy install -r ansible/requirements.yml
 ```

+### Adjust config

+You find a config template in `ansible/group_vars/all.yml.dist`.

+Copy it to `ansible/group_vars/all.yml` and configure to your liking.

 ### Run `common` playbook

 There is currently no proper structure and there might be some implicit